Hsü / WaitingClouds Ascending to Heaven

 Hexagram Judgment

-If you are sincere, there is radiant success.
+WAITING.
+If you are sincere, You have light and success.
 Perseverance brings good fortune.
-It furthers one to cross the great river.
+It furthers one to cross the great water.

 Tuan Commentary